Wyoming Wildflowers Book 1

 He hadn’t even gotten her name.
 And that could be a real drawback, since he intended to marry her.COLLAPSE

 Now Available on Audiobook!

-NEW!
-You can now buy Wyoming Wildflowers: The Beginning direct from Patricia's eBookstore -- at the deeply discounted price of $4.99!
-It's also available at all the major online bookstores, including Audible, Amazon, iTunes, Nook, Kobo/Walmart and Google Play.
+You can now buy the audiobook of Wyoming Wildflowers: The Beginning direct from Patricia's eBookstore -- at the deeply discounted price of $4.99!
+It's also available at all the major online bookstores; listen to the excerpt, then click on the buy links below.